 - Learn what kind of stimulation arouses you and how to enjoy your body and share this information with your partner.

 - Talk to your GYN team if you have any questions or concerns.

 How can I tell if I need to talk with a counselor?

 Becoming overwhelmed or distressed by a situation is very common for everyone at some point or another.
-Sometimes symptoms of depression or anxiety feel unmanageable and in that case counseling may be helpful for addressing these symptoms.
+Sometimes symptoms of depression or anxiety feel unmanageable and, in that case, counseling may be helpful for addressing these symptoms.
 There are different kinds of therapists (clinical social workers, psychologists, mental health counselors, etc.) as well as therapies (cognitive behavioral, psychodynamic, mindfulness based, etc.) but the goal is the same: to help you manage your life and issues with more ease.
 If you find yourself beginning to be overwhelmed or concerned about something, the sooner you seek help the better.
 You can ask your primary care doctor or nurse, or your gynecologist for a referral, or seek help through your school counseling center (if you are in college) or a friend, family or clergy.
-If you ever have thoughts of self–harm, contact a trusted friend or family member immediately and go to the closest emergency room to insure your safety.
+If you ever have thoughts of self–harm, contact a trusted friend or family member immediately and go to the closest emergency room to ensure your safety.